The protection of wildlife considers all undomesticated life forms, including wild animals, birds, insects, plants, fungi, and microscopic organisms.

-The National Wildlife Federation was established at a meeting on February 1936.
+The National Wildlife Federation was established at a meeting in February 1936.
 They were founded with the name, ‘General Wildlife Federation,’ by Pulitzer Prize-winner political cartoonist J.N.
 “Ding” Darling and other leaders.

-Ding Darling demanded action from congress stating, “Wildlife doesn’t vote, and neither do conservationists.”
-The president, Franklin D. Roosevelt, a proud hunter, listened to Darling, and in 1936, the renamed National Wildlife Federation was formed, uniting sportsmen, outdoorsman and wildlife enthusiasts to the goal of conservation.
+Ding Darling demanded action from Congress, stating, “Wildlife doesn’t vote, and neither do conservationists.”
+The president, Franklin D. Roosevelt, a proud hunter, listened to Darling, and in 1936, the renamed National Wildlife Federation was formed, uniting sportspeople, outdoorsmen, and wildlife enthusiasts to the goal of conservation.

-Ding Darling was appointed by Franklin D. Roosevelt as the head of the U.S Biological Survey, later to change their name to the U.S Fish and Wildlife Service.
+Franklin D. Roosevelt appointed ding Darling as the head of the U.S Biological Survey to change their name to the U.S Fish and Wildlife Service.

 The National Wildlife Federation’s headquarters is currently located in Reston, Virginia, overlooking an amazing wildlife sanctuary.
-They are an organization which has won various awards and recognition
+They are an organization that has won various awards and recognition

-The organization works to protect the iconic landscapes and waterways that provide vital habitats for a multitude of wildlife species across the nation, and internationally.
+The organization works to protect the iconic landscapes and waterways that provide vital habitats for many wildlife species across the nation and internationally.

 The National Wildlife Federation restore healthy water systems, from streams, lakes, and rivers to coastal wetlands and fisheries.
-They also make it one of their objectives for people to get outside and enjoy outdoor recreation to cultivate the next generation being environmentally aware.
+They also make it one of their objectives for people to get outside and enjoy outdoor recreation to cultivate the next generation to be environmentally aware.

 The National Wildlife Federation works to restore bison to tribal and public lands in the West.
 They work with tribal members and ranchers to make the restorations successful, protecting their habitats.

-They are also currently running Save L.A.
-Cougars campaign, which aims to save the mountain lions from extinction from crossing the freeways.
+They are also currently running the Save L.A.
+Cougars campaign to save the mountain lions from extinction from crossing the freeways.
 With over sixty mountain lions in the area, seventeen have already been killed by vehicles.
-The National Wildlife Federation is advocating for a wildlife crossing over the 101 freeway for animals to use and cross the ten lanes of traffic.
+The National Wildlife Federation advocates for a wildlife crossing over the 101 freeway for animals to use and cross the ten lanes of traffic.

 United States Fish and Wildlife Service (USFWS)